chalko/cluster/README.md

 * Kubernetes Dashboard https://kubernetes-dashboard.fog.chalko.com
 ## What's not working

-* encrypting traefik to Kubernest Dashboard.
+* encrypting traefik to Kubernetes Dashboard.
   * Kubernetes Dashboard in cluster as HTTP as a workaround.

 ## TODO